Pathfinder 2 Class Rules

 The rules within each class allow you to bring a wealth of character concepts to life.
 Perhaps you want to create a brilliant but scatterbrained alchemist who can rattle off complex formulas for alchemical items but has trouble remembering his best friend’s birthday.
 Or perhaps you want your character to be a muscle-bound swordswoman who becomes as immovable as a mountain when she hoists a shield.
 Maybe they’ll be a hot-tempered sorcerer whose gesticulating fingers pulse with light from an angelic ancestor.
 The choices you make for your character within their class—such as a cleric’s choice of deity, a fighter’s choice of weapon, or a sorcerer’s bloodline—bring these visions to life within the context of the rules and the world.

-The entries on the pages that follow describe the 12 core classes in Pathfinder.
+The All Classes page describe the 12 core classes in Pathfinder.
 Each entry contains the information you need to play a character of that class, as well as to advance them from their humble beginnings at 1st level to the dizzying heights of power at 20th level.
 In addition to the class entries, you might need to reference the following sections, which detail additional character options and how to advance your character in level.

 - Leveling Up on page 31 tells you how to make your character stronger when you get enough Experience Points to reach a new level.

-- Animal Companions and Familiars on page 214 provides rules to create an animal companion or a familiar to share your adventures with.
+- Animal Companion Rules and Familiars provides rules to create an animal companion or a familiar to share your adventures with.
 You must have a class feature or feat that grants you a companion or familiar to use these rules.

-- Archetypes on page 219 gives you thematic options that allow you to further customize your character’s abilities.
+- Archetype Rules gives you thematic options that allow you to further customize your character’s abilities.
 Though these rules are not recommended for beginners, the archetypes in this book allow you to gain abilities from other classes starting at 2nd level.

 Reading Class Entries